ModDota/moddota.github.io/_articles/lua-item-tutorial.md

 		}
 	}
 ~~~
 Notice that the item requirements part lists the items you need.
-For valve defined ones use this as reference: <br> https://developer.valvesoftware.com/wiki/Dota_2_Workshop_Tools/Scripting/Built-In_Item_Names <br>
+For valve defined ones use this as reference: <br /> https://developer.valvesoftware.com/wiki/Dota_2_Workshop_Tools/Scripting/Built-In_Item_Names <br />
 Also notice how the first entry is defined "01" .
 This is because you can create recipe that can be used with different sets of components.
-This is used by valve in Power Threads where you can use any of the basic 450 costing attribute items.<br>
+This is used by valve in Power Threads where you can use any of the basic 450 costing attribute items.<br />
 Now while we have defined special values for our blink staff stats, we have not actually used those values anywhere.
-Lets get back to our blink staff passive modifier lua file we used for the cooldown when taking damage.<br>
+Lets get back to our blink staff passive modifier lua file we used for the cooldown when taking damage.<br />
 Here we have to declare new functions for the stats we need.
 ~~~lua
 function item_blink_staff_passive_modifier:DeclareFunctions() --we want to use these functions in this item